We're #KnoxProud to be No. 16 in The New York Times' "Top Colleges Doing the Most for the American Dream."

-The Center for Intercultural Life (CIL) maintains several special houses for multicultural students.
-These centers offer meeting spaces for organizations and sponsor programs for the campus.
-These Centers are to be safe spaces for all students on campus, where, just like the CIL, they can hold events, relax, and learn about the culture of the house that they are in.
-Every house has it's on mission and purpose on campus.
-Some of the centers are connected to specific student groups and some are not.
-But with their specific goals they all share the common goals of educating the entire campus about their respective culture, gaining leadership skills, and opening their doors to the general public.
-These centers are not exclusive to their cultures, they are for the enjoyment and learning experience for the Knox student.
-Every center promotes the idea of inclusivity and diversity, getting everyone involved and allowing them to be engulfed by the histories that are within each house.
+The Center for Intercultural Life (CIL) maintains several special Center Houses for multicultural students.
+The houses offer meeting spaces for organizations and sponsor programs for the campus.
+Center houses are safe spaces for all students on campus to hold events, relax, and learn about the culture of the house that they are in.
+Every house has it's own mission and purpose on campus.
+Some of the houses are connected to specific student groups with a common goal of educating the campus about their respective culture, gaining leadership skills, and opening their doors to the general public.
+These houses are not exclusive to their cultures, they are for the enjoyment and learning experience of every Knox student.
+Every center house promotes the idea of inclusivity and diversity, getting everyone involved and allowing them to be engulfed by the histories that are within each house.

-Some of the centers have been on the campus for a number of years while others are more recent constructions on campus.
-They represent what the values of the college and continue to progress and expand every year.
-For a list of the cultural centers on campus and some of their specific actions and duties click here.
+Some of the center houses have been on the campus for a number of years while others are more recent constructions on campus.
+They represent the values of the college and continue to progress and expand every year.
+For a list of the cultural center houses on campus and some of their specific actions and duties click here.

 For information about the cultural centers in conjunction with housing click here.